NSS-Data-Instructional-Stuff/data-analytics/Python_for_analytics/projects/socrata_api/README.md

 ![api_endpoint](assets/api_endpoint.png)

 Each API is different, so it is very important to read the documentation for each API to know how to use it properly.
 The documentation for the SODA API is [here](https://dev.socrata.com/consumers/getting-started.html).
 It is **HIGHLY RECOMMENDED** that you read the documentation before making any requests, then do deeper dives into specific use cases when questions require.
+NOTE that the examples in the documentation don't use the `requests` package.
+You will need to look at the examples and figure out which things go in the `url` and which things go in the `params`.

 #### Questions